jlee8020/restaurants/README.md

 - Click here(https://jlee8020.github.io/project-blackjack/) to play the game.

 ## Motivation:
 - Austin food scene has transformed into a mecca of experience and exploration especially for food lovers.
 From one humble heart of a food truck operator to an experienced or well known executive chefs who brings love, flavor and experiences to their dishes.
+There's no wonder why like many others, I have a long list of restaurants to visit around town!
+So, creating an app that list all these amazing places to showcase our very own Austin is a no brainer.

 ## Developer Ahas:
+Have a back up plan.

 ## Prototype View: